-CRUSHING AND GRINDING: Once the mineral-bearing ore is retrieved, it is crushed in several stages and eventually ground into a fine sand-like consistency, liberating and exposing the surfaces of the contained mineral particles.
+CRUSHING AND GRINDING: Once the ore is retrieved, it is crushed in several stages and eventually ground into a fine sand-like consistency, liberating and exposing the surfaces of the contained mineral particles.

 FLOTATION: The finely ground mineral-bearing material is mixed with a specialized water-chemical-air solution, where the desired mineral particles attach to air bubbles, float to the surface and are skimmed off for further processing.
 The recovered mineral mix is called a “concentrate” and in the form of a “slurry.”

 TAILING: The non-mineral particles not captured in flotation – known as tailing – are sent to treatment facilities.
 Water is extracted from the tailing and then reused in mineral processing.
 For the Twin Metals Minnesota project, about half of the sand-like tailing material is backfilled into the underground mine for storage and structural support, with the other half stored in a modern surface disposal facility.